namesys-eth/istest-eth/README.md

 # `istest.eth`

-Resolve your testnet ENS `contenthash` on Mainnet
+Resolve your testnet ENS on Mainnet

+# Description

 ## Schema